ExelleR/homework/README.md

 ```bash
 - 192.168.33.20 flaskserver.docker frontend.docker flasksocketio.docker
 ```
+# REST API

+To see Time just : curl http://flaskserver.docker:8888/getTime To the Hostname : curl http://flaskserver.docker:8888/getHostName

 ## Scaling services
 One of the advantages of deploying the services in docker, is the ease with which we can scale them.
 To do this, enter the following commands on a terminal: